-After chickening out of a 10-day silent meditation retreat, I decided to take some baby steps into the world of Vipassana meditation.
-This turned out to be an excellent decision, because it led to one of my favorite experiences in Bangkok.
-Meditation, particularly Vipassana, is truly beneficial for anyone—long as you have an open mind and respectful attitude.
+After chickening out of that 10-day silent meditation retreat, I decided to take some baby steps into the world of Vipassana meditation.
+This turned out to be an excellent decision, because it ultimately led to one of my favorite experiences in Bangkok.
+Meditation, particularly Vipassana, is truly beneficial for anyone—long as you have an open mind and respectful attitude!
 Personally, it was the best thing to happen to my mental health since Nutella.

-The two hour English meditation class at Bangkok’s Wat Mahathat Yuwaratrangsarit (no, they don’t teach you how to pronounce it) provides an excellent and authentic opportunity to learn about basic Buddhist meditation techniques.
-It is held in Section 5 of the temple, in sort of an international education area that is very well-marked and easy to find when walking along Maharat Rd.
+You can find the classroom in Section 5 of the temple, in sort of an international education area.
+They’ve marked it quite well, so it’s surprisingly easy to find when walking along Maharat Rd.
 Every day at either 7:00, 13:00, or 18:00 (you can check updated times here) you can show up and dip your toes into the ancient practice of Vipassana (“insight”) meditation practiced throughout Thailand.

 What do you do in a meditation class?

 This, according to our ever-smiling monk teacher, is the key to pure happiness.
-Otherwise known as nirvana.
-That’s the goal some people spend lifetimes, let alone two hours on a Wednesday afternoon, trying to achieve.
+Otherwise known as… nirvana!
+Some people spend lifetimes, let alone two hours on a Wednesday afternoon, trying to achieve this goal.

 At the end of class we had an opportunity to ask questions.
 For example, what’s the best sitting posture?
 How does one avoid mind numbing boredom?
 Our teacher was unfailingly kind and patient in his answers.

 Ultimately, I came away with a stronger motivation to keep meditating and see where it’d take me.
 The walk home felt like a daydream, or like I’d just woken up from a particularly peaceful nap.
 How would I feel after 10 days of nonstop meditating in a silent retreat?!
-Just how detached from my ego would I be then?
+Just how much could I detach from my ego then?
 Maybe that’s a more realistic goal than I thought, and something I’ll definitely consider in the future.